AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 The end-user experience will be taken into consideration in your demonstration.

 ### Program Design Presentation (10 marks):
-Prepare a short presentation or talk (around 4 min) for your tutor on the design you have chosen and the reasoning behind your design.
+Prepare a short presentation or talk (around 4 min) for your tutor on the design you have chosen or rejected, and the reasoning behind your design.
 Discuss how you have applied polymorphism, inheritance, composition, functions, DRY principles, etc, and the overall structure of your program.

 Your tutor will then ask some questions about your design choices.